Terenceyuyue/mVEM/README.md

 ## Mesh

-- We presents some basic functions to show the polygonal meshes, including marking of the nodes, elements and (boundary) edges.
+- We present some basic functions to show the polygonal meshes, including marking of the nodes, elements and (boundary) edges.

 - For the convenience of computation, some auxiliary mesh data are introduced.
   The idea stems from the treatment of triangulation in iFEM, which is generalized to polygonal meshes with certain modifications.